huawei-noah/bolt/docs/INSTALL.md

   <img src="images/cmake.PNG" alt="cmake -version" style="zoom:150%;" />

-  If cmake has been installed successfully, you can see the uniquely determined cmake version number(For example: 3.15.1).
+  If cmake has been installed successfully, you can see the uniquely determined cmake version number (e.g. 3.15.1).
 If you fail to see the version number or the number you see is lower than 3.2.0, please reinstall the cmake tool on your server.
 You can refer to the [cmake official docs](https://cmake.org/install/) to implement the installation of cmake and set environment **PATH** to find it.

 - ### GNU make